-We study the use of modulated LEDs as well as superluminescent diodes (SLDs) and laser diodes (LDs) as alternative sources to realize next generation light fidelity (LiFi) networks towards 5G wireless access, Internet-of-Things (IoT) deployments and several indoor sensing applications.
+We study the use of modulated LEDs as well as superluminescent diodes (SLDs) and laser diodes (LDs) as alternative sources to realize next generation LiFi networks towards wireless high-speed Internet access, IoT deployments and sensing applications.

 The demand for wireless capacity requires networking and Internet infrastructures to evolve and meet the needs of future bandwidth-hungry applications.
 Wireless heterogeneous networks (HetNets) will play an important role toward the goal of using a diverse spectrum to provide high quality-of-service (Qos) and quality-of-experiance (QoE), especially in indoor environments where most data are consumed.